Skip to main content

 Bird Club

-The Bird Club is devoted to the recreational observation of wild birds, primarily in the Crum Woods.
-Other planned activities include guest speakers and field trips outside the Swarthmore area.
+The Bird Club is devoted to the recreational observation of birds, primarily in the Crum Woods.
+Other planned activities include guest speakers, bird community events and field trips to see more birds out in the wild!

 BLACK